 - a.
 Hospital room - b.
 Facility charges from a covered facility, including a birthing center - c.
 Nursery care includes one in-nursery well-newborn infant preventive health exam.
-This is covered at no cost sharing.
+You will not have to pay anything.
 Additional visits are covered at the hospital visit benefit level.
 Nursery care is covered under the newborn's own coverage, and is routine while you are in the hospital and receiving maternity benefits. - d.
 Other hospital services and supplies when medically necessary for treatment and ordinarily provided by a hospital - e.
 Take-home prescription drugs are limited to a 3-day supply at the same benefit level as for hospitalization